SikuliX/SikuliX-Docs/src/main/resources/docs/source/region.rst

 :py:meth:`Region.onAppear`, :py:meth:`Region.onVanish` and :py:meth:`Region.onChange`,
 you register an event to be observed, while the observation is running for that Region.
-The observation in a Region is started using :py:meth:`Region.observe` and stopped again using :py:meth:`Region.stopObserveer`.
+The observation in a Region is started using :py:meth:`Region.observe` and stopped again using :py:meth:`Region.stopObserver`.

 Each Region can have exactly one observer.
 For each observer, you can register as many events as